Stay tuned for 2022 date - 16km, 40km, 25km with rappel, kids race

 Cupless: In our effort to reduce waste, all our races are now cup-free, meaning you’ll need to pack along your own cup for fluids at aid stations and at the finish line.
-Here are two suggestions: a collapsible cup (available in our merch store), or a homemade version with the top off an empty juicebox.
+Here are two suggestions: a collapsible cup (available in our merch store), or a homemade version cutting the top off an empty juicebox.

 Rappel Certification Course:

 Participants in either rappel course must have a certification or proof of competency for rappelling.
 Mountain Skills Academy is hosting four rappel certification sessions this May & July in Squamish specifically for Sky Pilot.
 Full details and registration here.